SAIL Databank & National Core Studies: Accelerating the availability and accessibility of UK health data

-SAIL has a consumer panel with lay members where developments, projects, and ongoing work are detailed and where feedback and advice on best practise in PPI and general operations are reviewed.
+SAIL has a consumer panel with lay members where developments, projects, and ongoing work are detailed and where feedback and advice on best practise in public and patient involvement and general operations are reviewed.

 SAIL convenes an independent Information Governance Review Panel (IGRP) to preside over each project application – lay representation is mandatory.
 Reviews ensure any data requests are appropriate and the research is in the public’s interest.

 Once a researcher has completed their analysis, they are only able to remove their results following scrutiny by a SAIL Data Guardian to avoid any risk of disclosure.